39 and a Half

-39 and a Half (Polish: 39 i pół) is a Polish-language comedy-drama television series aired on TVN from 4 March 2008 to 1 December 2009.
-It was directed by Mitja Okorn, Łukasz Palkowski, and Łukasz Jaworski; written by Doman Nowakowski, Dorota Mierzejewska, and Tomasz Cichoń; and produced by Justyna Pawlak.
-It has 3 seasons, with 39 episodes in total, each with a running time of 45 minutes.
+39 and a Half (Polish: 39 i pół) is a Polish-language comedy-drama television series aired in Poland on TVN from 4 March 2008 to 1 December 2009.
+It was directed by Mitja Okorn, Łukasz Palkowski, and Łukasz Jaworski, written by Doman Nowakowski, Dorota Mierzejewska, and Tomasz Cichoń, and produced by Justyna Pawlak.
+The series consists of three seasons, with 39 episodes, each approximately 45 minutes long.
+It follows Darek Jankowski, unemployed former amateur punk rock mmusician living in Warsaw, Poland, who grapples with the midlife crisis, as he is about to turn 40 years old.

-The series was continued with a television film titled I pół, which aired on 1 December 2009, after the premiere of its last episode.
-It was further continued with the television series 39 and Half Weeks, which aired from 18 February 2019 to 8 June 2019.
+The series was continued with a short television film titled I pół (/pl/; lit.
+'And a half'), which aired on 1 December 2009, after the premiere of its last episode.
+It was further continued with the sequel television series 39 and Half Weeks, which aired from 18 February 2019 to 8 June 2019.

 Premise

-Darek Jankowski is a 39-year-old unemployed former amateur musician, who grasps with the midlife crisis, as he is about to turn 40 years old.
+Darek Jankowski is a 39-year-old unemployed former amateur punk rock musician living in Warsaw, Poland, who grapples with the midlife crisis, as he is about to turn 40 years old.
 He decides to get a stable job and reconnect with his ex-wife and his son, whom he had abandoned 7 years prior.